ebagdasa/adversarial_illusions/README.md

   with contents of `pandagpt_openllama.py` and you will be able to load directly from the tensor when your path contains "hack" (certainly open to better design suggestions).
+- For zero-shot classification of audios into ImageNet, you'd need ImageNet validation dataset to compare embeddings.
+- Create a folder for assets, i.e. images, audios, etc. ImageBind has `.assets` that you can take some examples from, but you can also use your own.

 Please feel free to email: [eugene@cs.cornell.edu](mailto:eugene@cs.cornell.edu) or raise an issue.